Written By: Devin Golden

 How often do Air Force veterans get mesothelioma?

-Since mesothelioma is a rare cancer, there aren’t many reported cases.
-Military veterans make up around 33% of cases.
-Air Force veterans account for around 10% of veterans mesothelioma cases, going by data from the Boston VA.
+Mesothelioma is a rare cancer, so there aren’t many reported cases.
+There are only about 3,000 cases reported in the U.S. each year, and military veterans account for nearly 33% of them.
+Air Force veterans account for around 10% of mesothelioma cases involving veterans, according to data from the Boston VA Medical Center.

 How were Air Force veterans exposed to asbestos during service?

-Air Force veterans were exposed to asbestos through aircraft.
+Air Force veterans were exposed to asbestos through the construction, repair, and use of military aircraft and vehicles.
 Pilots and other crew members were around asbestos materials on electrical wires, brakes, gaskets and more.
-Air Force mechanics make up most of the branch’s mesothelioma cases.
+Repairmen also handled asbestos intricately when fixing or replacing aircraft parts, which is why Air Force mechanics make up most of the branch’s mesothelioma cases.

 What VA benefits are available to Air Force veterans with mesothelioma?

-The VA provides monthly compensation to Air Force veterans with mesothelioma.
-If the disease is from service-related asbestos exposure, the compensation comes from VA Disability Claims.
-If the cancer is due to civilian-related exposure, then veterans file for VA Pension.
-Other benefits include free health care.
+The VA provides benefits, including monthly compensation, to Air Force veterans with mesothelioma.
+If the disease is from service-related asbestos exposure, Air Force veterans can apply for and receive VA Disability Compensation.
+If the cancer is primarily caused by civilian-related exposure, veterans can file for VA Pension.
+Other benefits include free health insurance, support for caregivers, benefits for the surviving family members of Air Force veterans with mesothelioma who passed away, and more.

 Sources & Author